-- 127) Immediately after the qualifying practice session the first three drivers in the session will be required to make themselves available for television interviews in the unilateral room and then attend a press conference in the media centre for a maximum period of 30 minutes. - 128) One and a half hours before the race all drivers must attend a drivers parade, Competitors will be given details of the parade by the press delegate.
+- 35.2 Immediately after the qualifying practice session the first three drivers in the session will be required to make themselves available for television interviews in the unilateral room and then attend a press conference in the media centre for a maximum period of 30 minutes. - 35.3 One and a half hours before the race all drivers must attend a drivers parade.
+Competitors will be given details of the parade by the press delegate.

-THE GRID
+36) THE GRID

-- 129 At the end of qualifying practice the times achieved by each driver will be officially published. - 130) a) The grid will be drawn up as follows : - i) The last five positions will be occupied by the cars eliminated during the first period of qualifying, the fastest in 16th position. - ii) The next five positions will be occupied by the cars eliminated during the second period of qualifying, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which were eligible to take took part in the third period of qualifying, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.
+- 36.1 At the end of qualifying practice the times achieved by each driver will be officially published. - 36.2 a) The grid will be drawn up as follows : - i) The last seven positions will be occupied by the cars eliminated during Q1, the fastest in 18th position.

+- ii) The next seven positions will be occupied by the cars eliminated during Q2, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which took part in Q3, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.

-If two or more drivers set identical times during any one of the three periods of qualifying priority will be given to the one who set it first.
+If two or more drivers set identical times during Q1, Q2 or Q3 priority will be given to the one who set it first.

-If more than 20 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 115.
+If less than 24 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 33.1.

-- b) If more than one driver fails to set a time during any one of the three periods of qualifying they will be arranged in the following order : - i) any driver who attempted to set a qualifying time by starting a flying lap ; - ii) any driver who failed to start a flying lap; - iii) any driver who failed to leave the pits during the period. - c) Any driver who incurs a penalty under Article 87(a), and as a result is placed behind the last car from the first period of qualifying, will take precedence over any driver who incurs a penalty under Article 87(c).
-Both of the above will take precedence over any driver whose qualifying times have been deleted for any reason.
+- b) If more than one driver fails to set a time during Q1, Q2 or Q3 they will be arranged in the following order : - i) any driver who attempted to set a qualifying time by starting a flying lap; - ii) any driver who failed to start a flying lap; - iii) any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with a) and b) above, grid position penalties will be applied to the drivers in question in the order the offences were committed.
+If more than one driver incurs a penalty under Article 28.4a) or Article 28.6a) preference will be given to the driver whose team first informed the technical delegate that an engine or gearbox change will be carried out. - d) Any driver who incurs a penalty under Article 28.4c) will take precedence over any driver whose qualifying times have been deleted for any reason.

-In all the above cases if more than one driver falls into a single category they will be arranged on the grid in numerical order.
+If more than one driver falls into a single category in b) or d) above they will be arranged on the grid in numerical order.

-- 131) The starting grid will be published four hours before the race.
-Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour before the start of the race.
+- 36.3 The starting grid will be published no less than four hours before the start of the formation lap.
+Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour and fifteen minutes before the start of the formation lap.
 If one or more cars are withdrawn the grid will be closed up accordingly.
-The final starting grid will be published one hour before the start of the race. - 132) The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.
+The final starting grid will be published one hour before the start of the formation lap. - 36.4 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.

-MEETINGS
+37) MEETINGS